vvatanabe/dynamomq/README.md

 **Attributes**: These are the various properties associated with each message:
 - `data`: This attribute holds the content of the message and can be of any type.
-- `isibility_timeout`: The new value for the message's visibility timeout (in seconds).
 - `receive_count`: A numerical count of how many times the message has been retrieved from the queue.
 - `version`: A number that can be used for optimistic locking and to ensure that the message is not being concurrently modified.
 - `created_at`: The date and time when the message was created.
 ISO 8601 format.
 - `updated_at`: The date and time when the message was last updated.
 ISO 8601 format.
 - `received_at`: The timestamp when the message was last viewed without being altered.
+ISO 8601 format.
+- `invisible_until_at`: The timestamp indicating when the message becomes visible in the queue for processing.
 ISO 8601 format.

 ### Data Transition